Sprinkles: Uses

-Sprinkles generally require frosting, ice cream, or some other sort of sticky material in order to stick to the desired food surface.
-They can be most commonly found on smaller confections such as cupcakes or frosted sugar cookies, as these generally have more frosting and smaller diameter than do cakes.

 In the Netherlands, chocoladehagelslag (chocolate sprinkles) is used as a sandwich topping (similar to muisjes and vlokken); this is also common in Belgium and the former colonies of the Netherlands, Suriname and Indonesia.
 These countries also use vruchtenhagel and anijshagel (made of sugar and fruit/anise-flavour respectively) on sandwiches (mainly at breakfast).
 In Indonesia, it is commonly known as meses or meises, presumably derived from the Dutch muisjes, which are also similar.
 In Belgium it is often called muizenstrontjes (mouse droppings), due to the resemblance.
-Chocolate sprinkles are also used in brigadeiro, a Brazilian tradicional dessert.
+Chocolate sprinkles are also used in brigadeiro, a Brazilian traditional dessert.

 Fairy bread is the name given to the children's treat of nonpareils ("hundreds and thousands") on buttered white bread.
 Fairy bread is commonly served at children's parties in Australia and New Zealand.

 A dessert called confetti cake has sprinkles mixed with the batter, where they dissolve and form little colored spots, giving the appearance of confetti.
 Confetti cakes are popular for children's birthdays in the United States.
 The Pillsbury Company sells its own variation known as "Funfetti" cake, incorporating a sprinkle-like substance into the mix.

-In popular culture

-In an interview with Collider in April 2024, Andrew Ahn confirmed that his next film would be A Sprinkle of History with Paul Giamatti, Toby Jones, Adam Scott and David Schwimmer set to star.
-The film, a fictionalized black comedy crime story about Sam Born arriving in 1950s New York and creating Sprinkles, is being penned by Anthony Bagarozzi and is set to be released on Amazon Prime Video.